-1. All financial data in this article were obtained and referenced from Tesla’s annual and quarterly statements which are available in Tesla’s Earnings Releases and Presentations.
+1. All financial figures presented in this article were obtained and referenced from the company’s SEC filings, earnings releases, investors presentations, update letters, quarterly and annual reports, etc., which are available in Tesla Press Releases.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.

 If you find the information in this article helpful, please consider sharing it on social media and also provide a link back to this article from any website so that more articles like this one can be created in the future.